dirakx1/application/devops/README.md

 * Creates a GCP proyect.
 * Creates GKE clusters
-* Creates all needed initial gcloud interacions
+* Creates all needed initial gcloud interactions

 We could use here other kind of clouds like aws, taking the advantage of terraform being multicloud.